nuzcraft/wowie-jam-4.0/README.md

 Needs:
 - player that shoots projectiles
 - companion that shoots projectiles (controlled by AI)
-- enemies that spawn and purue the player and companion
+- enemies that spawn and pursue the player and companion
 - projectiles kill enemies and add score for player + companion
 - enemies kill player, end the game
 - high score is stored